youyanggu/covid19_projections/path-to-herd-immunity.md

 {% include iframe_vaccination.html %}
 *Note:* Our infections estimates include all new infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 As of January 2021, we estimate the true number of infected individuals in the US to be roughly 2-4x higher than the reported cases (25-50% detection rate).
 See our writeup, [Estimating True Infections](/estimating-true-infections-revisited), for a more detailed look into this subject.

 ### We stopped updating CDC vaccination data on March 8.
-For the latest time series, visit the [CDC website](https://covid.cdc.gov/covid-data-tracker/#vaccination-trends)
+For the latest time series, visit the [CDC website](https://covid.cdc.gov/covid-data-tracker/#vaccination-trends).
+See our old plots through March 8 [here](/vaccination_cdc).
-{% include iframe_vaccination_cdc.html %}

 [Back to Top](#top)